placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Here, we see a way in which, one could say, the Christian framework turns to thwart the propper functioning of the Socratic: we open with the Socratic, but the wrong-doer recieves the Christian---an accusation that they deliberately harbor contempt---and responds accordingly.
 I believe Coates is right in suspecting this kind of discourse to be unproductive.

 This pattern is a general one, though it seems especially common in racially-charged encounters, precisely because of the history of these "politics of personal exhoneration."
 Coates lists examples that span the entire twentieth century, from Michael Richards to Strom Thurmond to the segregationist residents of Levittown, PA.
-No matter how clearly their actions fit the structure and function of white supremacy, each of them manage accusations...
+No matter how clearly their actions fit the structure and function of white supremacy, each of them manage to spin the accusations of racism as unjustified---even outrageous.

 Coates's message to his son, "there was no golden era when evildoers did their business and loudly proclaimed it as such" (p.98).

 ### In Favor of the Socratic

 One possible conclusion we could draw from this stands in favor of the Socratic framework---and I would say this is the more prominent view among politically-conscious young people today.
 This holds that the Christian framework---the idea that wrong acts are inherently bound up in intention---is precisely the problem.
 It is unrealistic and misses the force of history.
 Proponents of this view might hold that, actually, *all* white people are racist, while ammending racism to mean "unconsciously participating in structures that harm people of color."

 This is an attempt to remedy the Christian emphasis on _intention_ as a defining element of racism, which turns it into an impossible ideal of intentional racism tends to obscure the operations of systematic racism, by making individual injustices suspect to an extraordinary and *un*reasonable doubt, establishing plausible deniability for their purpetrators.
 As long as [[find a snippet]] "no racial epithets were uttered"---as long as the white woman didn't proclaim her racism loudly to the world, then we are forced into race-blindness.
 Even *raising* the racial context of a situation like that becomes insulting, an insinuation of a deliberate dimension that was not there.

 ### In Favor of the Christian